Overview

 2 - Southern Sellrain Group

 In terms of the sheer number of mountains the southern Sellrain Group is one of the largest subgroups of the Stubai Alps.
 Like its northern counterpart it stretches between the Ötztal and Senderstal Valleys.
-The north ern boundary is Sellrain Valley while to the south it stretches right into the center of the range.
-At its southern end the mountains of the subgroup are glaciated and here a large area has been declared "Ruhezone" - an sanctuary for man and beast.
-Several smaller valleys lead into the subgroup and facilitate the access to the central part.
+The northern boundary is Sellrain Valley while to the south it stretches right into the center of the range.
+At its southern end the mountains of the subgroup are glaciated and here a large area has been declared "Ruhezone" - a sanctuary for man and beast.
+Several smaller valleys lead into the subgroup and facilitate access to the central part.

 For more information see the following page: Sellrainer Berge Page.